-H. The provisions of Subsection (5)(a) to the contrary notwithstanding, any sworn peace officer who is a member of the "Law Enforcement Unit" as defined in the Employee Relations Resolution of the County whose regularly scheduled working day falls on a paid holiday, and who works on that holiday, shall be entitled to not more than twelve (12) hours of compensation at the rate of one and one-half (1-1/2) times the employee's regular rate of pay, in addition to their regular rate of pay for the time actually worked; provided, however, that any affected employee who has any accumulated compensatory time off credit in the "holiday bank", shall retain such benefits until the "holiday bank" has been exhausted in the manner provided for in Section 7D(8) as it existed prior to this amendment.
+H. Any sworn peace officer who is a member of the "Law Enforcement Unit" as defined in the Employee Relations Resolution of the County whose regularly scheduled working day falls on a paid holiday, and who works on that holiday, shall be entitled to not more than twelve (12) hours of compensation at the rate of one and one-half (1-1/2) times the employee's regular rate of pay, in addition to their regular rate of pay for the time actually worked; provided, however, that any affected employee who has any accumulated compensatory time off credit in the "holiday bank", shall retain such benefits until the "holiday bank" has been exhausted.